 drive and (supposedly) turns the nut.
 That might work, or it

-might not; but the second possibility is very likely.
-A
+might not; but the second possibility is extremely likely.
+If the nut

 loosening the nut

 is to hold the tool in place using a G-clamp, with a block of wood on

 the opposite side to protect the paint or the protruding crankshaft

 An open-ended spanner or wrench can then be placed on the